andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-how-tos/distinguishing-between-multiple-uiactionsheets-with-swift.md

 Here, instead of assigning in-line, I'm going to refactor and employ a Swift enumeration to help _name_ the tag.
 Underneath, there will still be integers involved, but my goal in using an enumeration is two-fold:

   * Identify the action sheet in code with a name.
 This should help my code be more coherent and readable.
-  * Encapsulate a single source of truth for the tag values and avoid &#8220;magic integers&#8221; in my code.
+  * Encapsulate a single source of truth for the tag values and avoid "magic integers&#8221; in my code.
 While the integers assigned to the tags can be arbitrary, if they ever _do_ need to be changed, I change the enumeration, rather than changing each place where the tag is set or checked to perform branching logic.

 The arguments are fundamentally the same as those I made when I [wrote about replacing magic strings in Swift][3] and implement precisely the same strategy.